angular/angular/aio/content/guide/universal.md

 The app server module is an Angular module that imports both the client-side app module and Angular's ServerModule.
 It tells Angular how to bootstrap the application when running on the server.

-Create an `app.server.ts` file in the `src/uni` directory and add the following code:
+Create an `app.server.module.ts` file in the `src/uni` directory and add the following code:

 ```ts
 import { NgModule } from '@angular/core';